ishap11/ProFinder_ChatBot/README.md

 # ProFinder

+ProFinder is an innovative frontend solution designed to simplify online shopping by providing real-time insights on when and where to buy products.
+With features like trend analysis, price comparison, and optimal purchase timing, it enhances user decision-making and shopping experience through an intuitive interface.

+## Description

 ProFinder is a cutting-edge solution designed to enhance the online shopping experience.
 By providing users with real-time insights, price comparisons, and optimal purchase timing, ProFinder helps users make informed decisions about when and where to buy products.

 ## Features